micag2025/llmed_certification_FineTuneFlow/README.md

 > _Note_ ROUGE-L accuracy, Time= Execution time per sample,  Tokens-per-second throughput, Throughput = samples/sec = speed=total time,
 An overall efficiency score (accuracy vs speed) Efficiency score =ROUGE/time,  Composite score (final ranking)

+> _Notes_:
+- Accuracy: ROUGE-L is used as the primary accuracy metric.
+- Latency: Time refers to the average inference time per sample.
+- Efficiency: Defined as ROUGE-L divided by inference time.
+- Composite score: Normalized metric combining accuracy and efficiency to support model selection.

 The Ranking Table provides a full benchmarking and model-selection pipeline.
 Thus, this identifies (recommends) automatically the best model to fine-tune based on balanced performance rather than size alone.
 To sum up, the highest composite_score wins.

-Summary of results
-- **BART-large**
-  - Highest composite score (1.0).
-  - ROUGE scores are decent (rougeL ≈ 21), and it is relatively fast (throughput ≈ 0.93 samples/sec) compared to other models.
-  - Overall, the best trade-off between quality and efficiency on this subset.

-- **LLaMA-1B**
-  - Moderate ROUGE scores (rougeL ≈ 16) but slower (time ≈ 479s, throughput ≈ 0.42).
-  - Composite score is about 0.45, showing that speed heavily penalized the ranking despite reasonable ROUGE performance.

-  **Phi-3-Mini***
-  - Slightly better ROUGE than LLaMA-1B (rougeL ≈ 17.7) but very slow (time ≈ 1280s).
-  - Low efficiency leads to a composite score of 0.43.

-- **LLaMA-3B**
-  - ROUGE similar to LLaMA-1B (rougeL ≈ 16), but slower (time ≈ 968s).
-  - Efficiency and throughput are low → composite score drops to 0.36.

-- **T5-large**
-  - Lowest ROUGE (rougeL ≈ 9.5) and slow (time ≈ 732s).
-  - Composite score is near 0.02, making it the least favorable for this benchmark subset.
+When selecting models for dialogue summarization, balancing prediction quality with inference efficiency is crucial — especially in practical or real-time settings.
 _Key takeaways_
-  - Composite score reflects both quality and efficiency.
+  - Composite score reflects both accuracy and speed, giving a more holistic evaluation than ROUGE alone.
-  - Models like BART-large, which may have slightly lower ROUGE than Phi-3-Mini on individual metrics, can dominate because they are much faster.
+  - Models like BART-large outperform others because they achieve solid accuracy and fast inference.
-  - Large causal models (LLaMA-3B, Phi-3-Mini) may give competitive ROUGE but are penalized heavily due to high inference time, resulting in lower composite scores.
+  - Larger causal models (e.g., LLaMA-3B, Phi-3-Mini) may achieve acceptable ROUGE scores, but their high latency significantly reduces their overall ranking.

 This shows the importance of balancing accuracy with inference speed when benchmarking large models for dialogue summarization.

+---

 ## Auto-fine-tuning Recommendation & Plan Results

-This file (`recommandation.json` JSON with per-model method + hyperparams) was generated by Notebook D and it has been used as guidance for picking the model to fine-tune and the training approach.
+This file (`recommandation.json` JSON with per-model method + hyperparams) is generated by Notebook D and it has been used as guidance for picking the model to fine-tune and the training approach.
 As it can be seen, there are two top candidates **Bart-large** and **LLaMA-1B**:

 ```json